 If you have a lawn or an outdoor garden, you probably want it to be vibrant and lush.
 Soaker hoses and drip irrigation systems release the water slowly and directly onto the plant's roots.
 This helps to reduce runoff and minimize evaporation.
 The hoses can also be set to a timer.
 Using these watering devices for your yard could cut watering use by up to 50 percent.

 A rainwater tank or rain barrel stores rain that drains off of the roof and into the gutters.
 You can use this water for your lawn and flowerbeds.
 To install this, you will need to remove the existing downspout and connect rubber hosing to the opening of the gutter.
 The other end of the hosing is inserted in an opening in the lid of the collection device.
 You could also make your own rain barrel out of food-grade plastic.

 Rainfall Shutoff Devices

 A rainfall shutoff device connects to your sprinkler system and shuts it off when there is moisture on the soil from a recent or current rain shower.
-This is convenient for when your sprinkler would go off but you are not home to turn it off during a rain.
+This is convenient for when your sprinkler would go off, but you are not home to turn it off during rain.
 Rainfall shutoff devices are relatively inexpensive, costing between $25-$100, and easy to install.
 An even better water saving system is a weather-based irrigation controller but to install one is a more challenging DIY task.

 Saving water is easy to do when you automate the process.
 These inexpensive, time and money-saving devices could cut your water bills by up to 50 percent.
 You will steward the limited natural resources of the Earth and also save some money.